wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Description ==

 No huge widget with hundreds of options.
-This plugin is like the well-known WordPress default widget 'Recent Posts' but enhanced with thumbnails of the posts.
+This plugin is based on the well-known WordPress default widget 'Recent Posts' and enhanced to display thumbnails of the posts.

-The posts' thumbnails are built from the posts' assigend featured images.
-If a post does not have a featured image the list item displays no image.
+The thumbnails will be built from the featured image of a post or of the first image in the post content.
+If there is neither a featured image nor a content image then you can define a default thumbnail.

-I copied the code of the WordPress default widget 'Recent Posts' and added the few lines for displaying thumbnails per posts.
-As default the posts' featured image will be used.
-If there is no featured image no thumb is displayed.
+The thumbnails appears left-aligned to the post titles.
+You can set the width and heigth of the thumbnails in the list.

-In the future versions the plugin will take the first image in a posts' content and you will be able to select a default thumbnail.
+The widget is available in english and german.

 == Installation ==